- Are civil court orders prohibiting a specific person from coming near your home, work site, school, or other locations as listed on the order.

 Please Read the Protection Order Guide Sheet before appearing in court to request a Protection Order.

-If you would like to request an Order of Protection, or an Injunction Against Harassment you must appear in court, you may go to any court including this court to file a petition.
+If you would like to request an Order of Protection, or an Injunction Against Harassment you may initiate your petition online by visiting the AZPOINT page, but you must appear in court to finish the process.
+You may also go to any court including this court to fill out and file a petition.

 Obtain a Protection Order at: